 Students who do not meet the above criteria and/or cannot thoroughly document such situations, must reestablish eligibility by completing courses without federal aid in one or more terms at Columbia College until the cumulative GPA and/or pace of completion rate meet the required standard before any additional federal or state aid will be disbursed.

 Students who have extenuating circumstances may appeal using the following procedures:

 - Submit a completed Appeal Form online and additional supporting documentation.
 Submission of additional supporting documentation is optional.
 All supporting documentation that a student wishes to have reviewed by the appeal board should be submitted by the student.

 - The appeal packet is presented to the Financial Aid Appeal Review Committee for review.
 See Appeal Information regarding deadline submission and result notification dates.

 - The student is notified via CougarMail of the Committee's decision and recommendations.
 The Committee's decision is final.

 Financial aid appealed probation is a status assigned to students whose written appeal has been reviewed by the Appeal Committee and the decision was made to reinstate aid for one session.
-At the end of the appealed probation session, a student's academic performance and completion rate will be reviewed for that one session to determine if the student is meeting minimum academic plan requirements.
-Minimum academic plan requirements are a GPA of 2.0 and a 66.67% pace of completion rate for an undergraduate student.
-Graduate students must meet a 66.67% pace of completion rate and a GPA of 3.0.
+At the end of the appealed probation session, a student's academic performance will be reviewed for that one session to determine if the student is meeting minimum academic plan requirements.
+Minimum academic plan requirements are a GPA of 2.0 and a 66.67% pace of completion for an undergraduate student.
+Graduate students must meet a 66.67% pace of completion and a GPA of 3.0.

 What happens when the appealed probation session is complete?